-Architecture: Just like Taj Mahal, it is a symbol of the typical Mughal architecture.
-The Charbagh or a Persian style of garden layout, is another distinct feature of Bibi-ka-Maqbara where quadrilateral garden space is divided into four smaller parts.
+Engineering: Just like the Taj Mahal, it is a symbol of the Mughal architecture.
+The Charbagh or a Persian style of nursery design is another differential component of Bibi-ka-Maqbara where quadrilateral nursery space is isolated into four smaller parts.

-The Maqbara is crowned by an onion dome.
-The main dome and minarets are smaller than the Taj Mahal.
-It is encased with marble only up to the dado level i.e. only the lower sections.
-The upper portion is constructed with a high-quality plaster, which gives a marble-like finish.
-However, the main dome is made of marble.
-Because of the use of such alternatives of marble, it is also referred as the ‘Poor Man’s Taj’.
-The moral remains can be viewed from the ground level inside an exquisitely designed marble chamber.
+The Maqbara is delegated by an onion dome.
+The main vault and minarets are a little smaller than the Taj Mahal.
+It is encased with marble just up to the dado level, that is, just the lower areas.
+The upper part is built with a top-notch plaster, which gives a marble-like finish.
+However, the fundamental dome is made up of marble.
+Due to the utilization of such choices of marble, it is additionally referred to as the 'Poor Man's

-Location: 5 kms from Aurangabad via Nagpur-Aurangabad-Mumbai Highway and Maqbara Road and 6 kms from Station Roda/Ambedkar Road.
+Location: 5 km from Aurangabad utilizing Nagpur-Aurangabad-Mumbai Highway and Maqbara Road and 6 km from Station Road/Ambedkar Road.

 How to Reach?

-By Train: Aurangabad is the nearest railway station, which is approximately 6 kms from Bibi-ka-Maqbara.
+Via Train: Aurangabad is the closest railroad station, which is roughly 6 km from Bibi-ka-Maqbara.

-By Road: If you are in Aurangabad, the best option is take an Car to visit Bibi-ka-Maqbara.
-You can also avail the city buses or hire a private car.
+By Road: If you are in Aurangabad, the best alternative is to take a Car to visit Bibi-ka-Maqbara.
+You can likewise benefit the city transports or hire a private vehicle.

-By Flight: The airport at Aurangabad is well connected with all the major cities of India.
-It is 8 kms away from Bibi-ka-Maqbara.
+By Flight: The air terminal at Aurangabad is well-connected with all the significant urban cities of India.
+It is 8 km from Bibi-ka-Maqbara.

 By Mail :- firstname.lastname@example.org